TMHSDigital/free-asset-sources/README.md

 - **Integrate Libraries**: For web development, you can include these libraries via CDN or by installing them via npm/yarn.
 - **Edit and Customize**: Many of these libraries allow for extensive customization.
 Check their documentation for more details on how to implement and tweak the animations.
 - **Combine Resources**: Use video loops or animated SVGs from resources like Pixabay or Pexels in combination with JavaScript libraries for more complex effects.

-Would you like specific examples of how to implement any of these libraries or resources in a project?